-Every D-SNP Member has an ICT team to collaborate on the development and implementation of the Member's care and treatment plan.
+Every D-SNP member has an ICT team to collaborate on the development and implementation of the care plan and the member's treatment plan.

-- The ICT team consists of a Nurse (RN, LVN), a Social Worker, and a non-clinical support coordinator. - The primary Care Coordinator is chosen from the team based on the Member's primary needs (medical, behavioral, or social).
+- The ICT team consists of a Nurse (RN, LVN), a Social Worker, and a non-clinical support coordinator. - The primary Care Coordinator is chosen from the team based on the member's primary needs (medical, behavioral, or social).